dppower/GettingandCleaningData/README.md

 * An R script called 'run_analysis.R'

-* A folder called 'data' that contains the individual data files that were used.

 * A 'complete' text file, which is the complete and tidied dataset, properly
   labelled, this is in 'csv' format and can be read into R/RStudio with read.csv().